 One thing was clear, though.
 There was a high demand for analytics for B2B marketing, and social media innovation was well on the way.

-Today, the opportunities for marketers to use B2B data analysis for planning purposes are endless.
+Today, the opportunities for marketers to use B2B data analysis for planning are endless.

 The first opportunity is audience intelligence.
 This isn’t a new concept because marketers have built buyer personas and have commissioned audience research for years.
 But the way of thinking about research has changed, and there are technology providers that can explore and uncover real people to understand who they are and what they care about.
 Audience analysis is critical to inform B2B marketing strategies and tactics.
 It’s not nice to have either.
 It’s table stakes at this point.

-Regardless of what industry you work in, B2B data analytics must be the cornerstone of all your B2B marketing strategies and tactics.
+Regardless of your industry, B2B data analytics must be the cornerstone of your B2B digital marketing strategy and tactics.
 It’s the only way to differentiate your brand from others and separate yourself from your competitors.